A Journey Across the West of the Iberian Peninsula

 Overnight: Santiago

-After breakfast we will meet with a local expert who will lead us inside the Pobo Galego Museum where we will spend the morning learning more about Galician Culture.
-Afterwards, we will have the rest of the day free to explore the city, your tour coordinator will be happy to offer suggestions.
+After breakfast, we will meet with a local expert who will lead us inside the Pobo Galego Museum, where we will spend the morning learning more about Galician Culture.
+Afterwards, we will have the rest of the day free to explore the city, and our tour coordinator will be happy to offer suggestions.

 Day 8